rqpt/example-app/README.md

 Please note, I got stuck with the CSRF and XSS requirements.
 It's probably something simple I'm overlooking, but I've commented out those implementations for now.

-Also there isn't any handling in place for network issues with the API or invalid pairs
+Also there isn't any handling in place for network issues with the API or invalid pairs.
 - will need to revisit that later.

 ## Setup